Javier Cabrera (football manager)

-Javier Fernández Cabrera Martín Peñato (born 4 October 1984) is a Spanish professional football manager who is the current head coach of the Bangladesh national football team.
+Javier Fernández Cabrera Martín Peñato (born 4 October 1984) is a Spanish professional football manager who last coached the Bangladesh national football team.

 Cabrera is a UEFA Pro License coach with a wide range of experience in both professional and grassroots football projects.
 He also has a reputation as a football analyst and has experience of working as an expert analyst for Opta Sports.

 Cabrera has a bachelor's degree in football as well as advertising and marketing.

 Coaching career

 Cabrera worked as a technical director and as an assistant coach for Indian side Sporting Clube de Goa, from 2013 to 2015.
 In 2016, he was appointed as the manager for Spanish club Rayo Majadahonda and spent a year coaching the team, before departing in 2017.
 Moreover, he was the head coach of Barcelona Academy in North Carolina for 4 months in 2018.
 From 2018, Cabrera acted as the Elite Academy coach of La Liga side Deportivo Alavés for 4 years.